bretton/minio-sampler/ERRATA.md

 The `packbox` and `startvms` commands should work fine now.

+## Conflicting dependency issues with Vagrant plugins

+The plugin `vagrant-disksize` may start to give errors about "Conflicting dependency chains" on a host which upgraded.
+Attempts to fix upgrading gems only make the problem worse.

+The solution is to install a fresh FreeBSD-13.1 system with quarterlies packages and run through detailed install again.
+The plugin install works correctly then.

 ## FreeBSD 13.1 uses /usr/local/etc/vbox

 While most `virtualbox` installations make use of `/etc/vbox`, including older FreeBSD versions 12.x, 13.0, from FreeBSD 13.1 `/usr/local/etc/vbox/` is used and `/etc/box/` shouldn't exist.